-Entropion (eyelid rolling in)Home » Services » Reconstructive Surgery / Medically Necessary » Entropion (eyelid rolling in)
+Entropion (eyelid rolling inward)Home » Services » Medically Necessary Surgery » Entropion (eyelid rolling inward)

-Entropion is a condition in which the eyelid is rolled inward toward the eye.
-It can occur as a result of advancing age and weakening of certain eyelid muscles or as a result of trauma, scarring or previous surgeries.
-Entropion may also occur in children.
+Entropion is a condition in which the eyelid is rolled inward toward the eye causing irritation, pain, and even infection or scarring.
+It can occur as a result of aging and weakening of certain eyelid muscles or as a result of trauma, scarring or previous surgeries.
+Entropion may also occur in both adults and children.

 What to Expect with This Condition

 With Entropion, a turned-in eyelid rubs against the eye, making it red, irritated, painful and sensitive to light and wind, while also letting the wet inner eyelid surface be exposed and visible.
-While, normally, the upper and lower eyelids close tightly, protecting the eye from damage and preventing tear evaporation, if the edge of one eyelid turns outward, the two eyelids cannot meet properly and tears are not spread evenly over the eye.
+Normally, the upper and lower eyelids close tightly, protecting the eye from damage and preventing tear evaporation.
+However, if the edge of one eyelid turns outward, the two eyelids cannot meet properly and tears are not spread evenly over the eye.

 Symptoms of Entropion